MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 `string`.
 Optional.
 Use when `command = build || command = restore || command = run || command = test || command = custom || publishWebProjects = false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The path to the `.csproj` file(s) to use.
 You can use wildcards (e.g. `**/*.csproj` for all `.csproj` files in all subfolders).
 For more information, see the [file matching patterns reference](/azure/devops/pipelines/tasks/file-matching-patterns).

+This path is relative to the root of the repository regardless of the `workingDirectory` input setting.
 <!-- :::editable-content-end::: -->
 <br>